There are currently no products in the cart.

 Lunges are a taxing but effective way to wrap up your booty building workout.
 Keep your legs wide and go with long steps to really wear out your glutes.
 They can also be done with weights or with just your bodyweight.

-Other Tips To Get a Bigger Butt
+Other Tips For Building a Bigger Butt

-Focus On Your Mind-Muscle Connection
+Tip #3: Focus On Your Mind-Muscle Connection

 When it comes to maximizing your booty building potential, one of the most impactful things you can do is to focus on your mind-muscle connection.
 Ultimately, your brain controls your movement and when you’re lifting weights, it has to send out a signal to your muscles in order to make them contract.